What is the Agricultural System?

 The Agricultural System is the area where Halton Region promotes and supports agriculture.
 It is in place to preserve farmland and to make sure the agricultural industry can be successful.

-- View ROP Section 91 about Agriculture System
+- View ROP Section 91 for policies about Agriculture System

 Why is the Agriculture in the Regional Official Plan?

 Halton Region, like all municipalities in Ontario, is responsible for protecting agricultural land.
 Preserving agriculture is a key part of Halton’s Planning Vision.
 Agriculture is an economic driver that contributes to the success of the Region and enhances our quality of life.

 Halton Region implements its planning vision through policies in the Regional Official Plan.

 What Agricultural policies are in the Regional Official Plan?

 The Regional Official Plan (ROP) sets out policies that preserve farmland and the farm community.
 The policies of the ROP:

 - recognize agriculture as the primary activity and land use in rural areas